rafaboe1ng/PIBITI2024/README.md

 # PIBITI2024
-Ontology + SWRL + Python engine to infer post-it assembly instructions.
+Ontology + SWRL + Python engine to infer assembly instructions of a manufacturing process.

 ## Features